qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_ref.rst

   * **debug** : in debug ("verbose") logging enabled with the ``-v`` command line switch, only print debug messages from generator modules that match the given pattern

 * **privates** : print out list of classes that use a specific private member
-* **resources**: writes the map of resource infos for the involved classes to a json-formatted file
+* **resources**: writes the map of resource info for the involved classes to a json-formatted file

   * **file** : output file path (default *resources.json*)